Japanese Cabbage Pancake, also known as Osaka Okonomiyaki is a popular dish from the Kensai region of Japan.

-- To make the batter, mix together the flour, dashi, salt, baking powder and sugar in a large bowl.
+- To make the batter, mix together the flour, dashi, salt, baking powder, sugar and eggs in a large bowl.

 - Preheat a non-stick pan at medium-low heat.
 Add 1 tablespoon of the sesame oil, making sure to coat the entire surface of the skillet.

 - Cook the Okonomiyaki in batches.
 Spoon the cabbage and batter mixture into the skillet to form a pancake about 6 inches in diameter and about 1 inch thick.
 Don’t push down on the cabbage as you want to achieve a fluffy pancake.
 Gently lay bacon slices on top of the pancake.
 Do not overlap.

 - Cook the pancake for approximately 3 minutes.
 Use a long spatula to carefully flip the pancake, so the side with the pork belly is now facing down.
 Gently press down on the pancake with the spatula.
 The bacon will get crispy and cook into the pancake.